bessmorrell/C-Programs/README.md

-A variety of programs in C that feature reading in and transforming data as well as concurrent programming.
+A variety of programs that feature reading in and transforming data, concurrent programming, and data visualization.